daishengyu1993/ml-service-wrapper-core/README.md

 Depending on the deployment environment, input and output datasets may be sourced from:
 * Local CSV files,
 * SQL tables or queries,
-* JSON documents or request bodies,
+* JSON documents or request bodies, or
-* Or other sources...
+* Other sources...

 ## Errors